 There was room left on the board after putting on everything else and it ended up being the perfect place to put up “today’s activities”.
 I didn’t want to buy any more magnetic adhesive, so instead I used some magnetic clips I had from Target.
 I created a bunch of cards with daily activities like swimming, craft time, playtime, Grandma visiting, a trip to the zoo, etc. I’ve included a few below under the “free printables” and the photoshop template if you want to make some with the daily activities your toddler is used to.
 This part of the calendar has been a good way for me to let Bugaboo know what our plan is for the day and also to ask him what he feels like doing!

-*** I have updated the calendars and printables for 2017!
+*** I have updated the calendars and printables for 2017 and 2018!
 You can find them in this post, DIY Children’s Calendar.

 Supplies I used for this project: